loaidieu/CNN-Emotion-Dectector/README.md

 Includes 25 representative images for each class: Neutral, Engaged/Focused, Surprised, and Happy.

+### Project Report

+The project report can be found in the report/ folder

 ### `README.md`

 This file.
 Provides an overview of the project, describes the purpose of each file, and outlines the steps to execute the project's code for data cleaning and visualization.